nixworks/public/news/2006/03/15/index.md

 ##### British House of Commons
 ### [ United Kingdom: The House of Commons votes to approve an education reform bill.
 The Prime minister, Tony Blair's authority is called into question for his relying on the opposition Conservative party to secure the vote, due to revolt within his own Labour party. ](/news/2006/03/15/united-kingdom-the-house-of-commons-votes-to-approve-an-education-reform-bill-the-prime-minister-tony-blair-s-authority-is-called-into-q.md)
-_Context: British House of Commons, Labour Party, Tony Blair, Conservative Party, PM_
+_Context: British House of Commons, Labour Party, PM, Conservative Party, Tony Blair_

 ##### War in Iraq
 ### [ War in Iraq: A raid by the United States military kills eleven Iraqis, mostly civilians. ](/news/2006/03/15/war-in-iraq-a-raid-by-the-united-states-military-kills-eleven-iraqis-mostly-civilians.md)